mathisrgt/Blockchain-101/workshops/solidity/erc20-101/README.md

 1. Call `ex1_getTickerAndSupply()` in the evaluator contract to receive a random ticker and initial supply for your ERC20 token (1 point).
    - Use the evaluator’s `readTicker()` and `readSupply()` functions to check your assigned ticker and supply.
 2. Create an ERC20 token contract with the assigned ticker and supply (2 points).
-3. Deploy your ERC20 contract to Sepolia (1 point).
+3. Deploy your ERC20 contract to Holesky (1 point).
 4. Call `submitExercice()` in the evaluator to register the evaluated contract for your address.
 5. Call `ex2_testErc20TickerAndSupply()` in the evaluator to confirm your setup and receive points (2 points).